Things To Do

 Many viewpoints and natural attractions in Banff National Park can be reached by car, and some of the most popular things to do are wheelchair friendly.
 Accessible parking and a short wheelchair friendly journey can take you to Lake Louise, Moraine Lake (summer only), Bow Lake, Bow Falls, Vermilion Lakes, Peyto Lake (summer only) and more.

-Many of the shorter trails in Banff and Lake Louise are suitable for wheelchairs, with asphalt or crushed gravel surfaces and level or gentle grades.
-For example, the Banff Legacy trail, Bow Riverside trail, and the Fenland trail near Vermilion Lakes offer beautiful scenery and accessibility to wheelchairs and physically challenged visitors.
+Some shorter in Banff and Lake Louise are suitable for wheelchairs, with asphalt or crushed gravel surfaces and level or gentle grades.
+For example, the Banff Legacy Trail, Lake Louise Lakeshore and Bow River Trail offer beautiful scenery and accessibility to wheelchairs and physically challenged visitors.

-For sweeping views over the town of Banff, valley and towering peaks above, take a ride on the Banff Gondola on Sulphur Mountain.
+For sweeping views over Banff or Lake Louise, take a ride on the Banff Gondola, the Lake Louise Ski Resort & Summer Gondola or visit Banff Sunshine.
 For a different perspective, try a boat tour on Lake Minnewanka.
 If you feel like enjoying the steamy natural hot springs, the Banff Upper Hot Springs offers parking near the rear entrance and a water-accessible wheelchair.

-Coral Creek picnic area and Bow Lake are beautiful places to have a picnic.
-The parking lots and paved wheelchair path make them very easy to get to.
+Cascade Ponds, Coral Creek picnic area and Bow Lake are beautiful places to picnic.
+The parking lots and paved wheelchair paths make them easy to get to and maneuver around.

-Many of the museums are accessible, with assistive hearing devices and close-videos for those with sight or hearing difficulties.
-The Cave & Basin National Historic Site is particularly good: it has facilities for those with hearing and sight challenges, an all terrain wheelchair surface, a wheelchair friendly bathroom, and guides upon request.
+Many of the museums are accessible, with assistive hearing devices and closed-captions videos for those with sight or hearing difficulties.
+The Cave & Basin National Historic Site is particularly good.
+It has facilities for those with hearing and sight challenges, an all-terrain wheelchair surface, a wheelchair-friendly bathroom, and guides upon request.